Metrics for Relying Parties

 utm_term

 : note that the current usage of this parameter is different from what is typical.
 In most scenarios, it is used to track the search terms that led the users to the page.
-If you would like to use the parameter in this way, please inform the Firefox Accounts team.
+If you would like to use the parameter in this way, please inform the Mozilla accounts team.

 User Opt-out